 The existing LDA system will be abolished before the system of statements for children in school.
 The LDA system was less comprehensive, and to remove this disparity young people with an LDA must be moved over to the new system by 1 September 2016.

-Starting in May 2016, inspectors from these two bodies will inspect the provision of support for children and young people with SEN across the responsible local bodies in health, social services and education.
+Inspectors from these two bodies are inspecting the provision of support for children and young people with SEND across the responsible local bodies in health, social services and education, over a five year period beginning in May 2016.

 Some initial research has begun to appear on the operation of the reformed system.